 Limiting Work in Progress

-Manufacturing companies have a production inventory: a list of levels of materials and supplies in stock for use in the manufacturing process.
-Typically, manufacturing companies have three types of inventory:
+Kanban came from manufacturing.
+Typically, manufacturing businesses keep a production inventory: a list of levels of materials and supplies in stock for use in the process.
+There are normally three types of inventory:

 - Raw materials: building materials, to which no work has yet been applied.